Aqueduct

 Oil on canvas, William Sartain (1843-1924)

-We see a world of creatures who are busy being happy.
+We see a world where creatures are busy being happy.

 Oil on canvas, William Sartain (1843-1924)